 Q. What can students do to reduce risk?

-A. Face coverings will be required in all academic spaces across the entire university.
+A. Face coverings are required in all academic spaces across the entire university.
 Students are responsible for providing their own face covering.
-Vocalists and wind players may remove their face coverings when practicing and performing on their instrument.
 Additionally, brass players will need to have a disposable rag or personal towel with them when they play their instrument.
 This is intuitively cleaner and less likely to spread infection than, for example, emptying spit valves onto the bare floor.
-Percussionists will have their own percussion kit.
+Percussionists will have their own stick and mallet kit.
 As always, wash your hands frequently to prevent the spread of infection.

 Q. How will student concerns be addressed?